-Recognize and respect Aboriginal title and rights, and treaty rights.
-Understand and comply with current legal requirements related to Aboriginal title and rights, and treaty rights.

-Value Objective Indicator Target Variance Meaningful Engagement with First Nations Understand and Respect Aboriginal and Treaty Rights 7.1.2 Evidence of ongoing open and respectful communications with Aboriginal communities to foster meaningful engagement, and consideration of the information gained about their Aboriginal title and rights through this process.
+Recognize an d respect Abo I and Treaty Rights riginal title and rights, and trea o Aboriginal title and rights, an aty rights.
+Understand and comp nd treaty rights. oly with current Value Objective Indicator Target Variance Meaningful Engagement with First Nations Understand and Respect Aboriginal and Treaty Rights 7.1.2 Evidence of ongoing open and respectful communications with Aboriginal communities to foster meaningful engagement, and consideration of the information gained about their Aboriginal title and rights through this process.
 Where there is communicated disagreement regarding the organization's forest management activities, this evidence would include documentation of efforts towards conflict resolution. # of documented opportunities provided to local First Nations for review of Forestry plans: 100% of FSPs, FSP cutblocks, and Management Plans (MPs) are accessible for review by local affected First Nations.
 100% of cutblocks are referred to First Nations or a rationale is provided.
 100% of resolution attempts are documented. none